mstksg/inCode/copy/entries/sum-types-and-subtypes-and-unions.md

 it a supertype of `toJSON :: ToJSON a => a -> Value` by defining an instance of the `ToJSON` typeclass, and now you have something you can use in its place.

-But note the subtle trade-off: it's easy to create new supertypes (and subtypes, as we'll see later), but if you want to add new methods or functionality to the class, then that becomes a huge breaking change.

 ### Subtyping using Existential Types

 What more closely matches the _spirit_ of subtypes in OOP and other languages